 Inflation is a gradual reduction in the purchasing power of a currency over a given period due to the general increase in the prices of goods and services.
 In other words, you can buy less for $1 now than in the past.

-In this post, we take a look at inflation and how it affects stocks.
-At the ens of the article, we provide a backtest.
+In this post, we look at inflation and how it affects stocks.
+At the end of the article, we provide a backtest.

 What is inflation?

 Related reading:- We have plenty of trading systems for sale

 Inflation can be defined as a gradual decrease in consumers’ purchasing power over time due to a broad increase in the prices of goods and services.
 Some price changes are more important than others, which is why when calculating the average increase in prices, the prices of products consumers spend more on — such as electricity — are given greater weight than the prices of products people don’t frequently use.

 Inflation, therefore, refers to the average price increase of a selected basket of goods and services over a given period.
 Because of the price increase, which is frequently expressed as a percentage, one unit of currency now buys fewer goods and services than it did previously.

 The major causes of inflation include the following: